 A common scenario for using "update" for samples is to add storage information for a group of samples that are already registered in the system.
 Learn more in this topic: Migrate Storage Data into LabKey

 Merge by Allowing New Samples

-The Create new samples too
+The Allow new samples

-update option controls whether you will be able to merge the incoming file or simply update existing rows.
+checkbox controls whether you will be able to merge the incoming file or simply update existing rows.

 - When unchecked, the default, the update will fail if rows are included that do not match existing samples already in the system.